imanghafoori1/laravel-microscope/README.md

 <a name="mutator" ></a>
 :three: **Mutator:**
-In mutators you are free to manipulate the `$matched` values as much as you need to before replacing them in the results.
+In mutators, you are free to manipulate the `$matched` values as much as you need to before replacing them in the results.
 You can also mention a static method instead of a function, like this: `[MyClass::class, 'myStaticMethod']`

-:three: Lets say you want to put the optional comma for the last elements in the arrays if they are missing.
+:three: Let's say you want to put the optional comma for the Let's  elements in the arrays if they are missing.
 ```php
     'enforce_optional_comma' => [
         'search' => '<white_space>?]',